Physical + Chemical Recycling = Recovering more plastic than ever before

-A sustainable, local solution to reduce plastic from recycling bins sent to landfill
+A sustainable, local & breakthrough solution to reduce plastic waste

-iQRenew owns the Cat-HTR™ platform for Plastic in Australia.
+iQ Renew owns the Cat-HTR™ platform for End-of-Life Plastic in Australia and New Zealand.
 This unique chemical recycling technology has a low environmental footprint, and produces a high quality sustainable oil from plastic otherwise sent to landfill.

 By using the Cat-HTR™ platform to process residual plastic, we deal with the problem locally, preventing stockpiling, shipping overseas, incineration and dumping in landfill.